riina/HacknetSharp/README.md

 ### hsc

 CLI client interface.

+Supports .NET Framework 4.7.2 and .NET 5.

-(The core `HacknetSharp.Client` library is .NET Standard 2.0 and should be usable in most scenarios).
+The core `HacknetSharp.Client` library is .NET Standard 2.0 and should be usable in most scenarios.

-### hss
+### hssqlite / hspostgres

-Standard server implementation.

-Adding programs is done simply by adding assemblies in folders named according to the assembly file names under `extensions/`.

-Using programs with extra database types would require a copy of this project's source and an ef migration.
+Server programs, using either SQLite or Postres as backing database.

+Supports .NET 5.

+Additional programs are loaded from `extensions/` (must be `extensions/assemblyName/assemblyName.dll`).

 ## Doctor Glassman.
 Progress?

 - [x] Some idea of wtf is going on
+- [x] Client connection I/O design
-- [ ] Client verbs connect, register, changepassword
+- [ ] Client verb changepassword
+- [ ] World execution loop
-- [ ] Server verbs adminregister, maketoken
+- [ ] Client event processing (in execution loop)
 - [ ] World bootstrapping (YAML templates etc)
-- [ ] Client connection I/O design
 - [ ] Programs